grp06/the-altman-index/apps/frontend/README.md

-# Podcast Analysis UI
+# The Altman Index

-This Next.js app surfaces locally downloaded podcast episodes, their transcripts, and AI-driven speaker insights.
-All data is sourced from local FastAPI services (`download_youtube_audio`, `diarized_audio`) and metadata written to disk.
+A searchable knowledge base of 100+ Sam Altman interviews with transparent RAG retrieval.
+This Next.js app allows users to ask questions about Sam Altman's interviews and see exactly how the AI retrieves and reasons about his ideas.

 ## Getting Started